Check your rebate eligibility

 If you've been researching solar energy, you've likely seen offers for "$0 upfront solar" or "no-cost solar programs."
 It sounds too good to be true, but it's a genuine pathway available to most Australian homeowners.
-Through a combination of government rebates, interest-free loans, and buy-now-pay-later financing, you can have solar installed without paying anything on the day — and start saving on electricity immediately.
+Through a combination of government rebates, interest-free loans, and buy-now-pay-later financing, you can have solar installed without paying anything on the day, and start saving on electricity immediately.
+If you're new to solar, our guide to understanding solar covers the basics.

 How $0 Upfront Solar Works